 My main take away from the model was that we cannot engage in proper relationships with others until we understand ourselves.
 This is huge when it comes to leadership, as it tells us that we can’t lead others unless we first lead ourselves!

 This is a critical lesson!
-One I try to get small business owners to learn as soon as possible when begin coaching them.
-If you cannot take responsibility for yourself, then how can you take responsibility for your business and employees or even more significant ask others to take responsibility for themselves?
+One that I try to get small business owners to learn as soon as possible when begin coaching them.
+If you cannot take responsibility for yourself, then how can you take responsibility for your business and employees, or even more significantly, how can you ask others to take responsibility for themselves?

 I’ll give you an example.
 How many times have you heard a business owner complaining about the performance of their business; how key employees are failing to meet objectives; vendors quality is not where it needs to be, and the list goes on and on.